MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-logfile.md

 # UNIX or Linux log file

+This article provides an overview of UNIX or Linux log file.
 The  **UNIX/Linux Log File Monitoring**  template lets you create an alert when a particular text is detected in a log file.

 ## Scenarios